hmcts/cnp-module-webapp/README.md

 -	product,  this is the name of the product or project i.e. probate, divorce etc.
 -	location, this is the azure region for this service
 - 	env, this is used to differentiate the environments e.g dev, prod, test etc
-- 	asename, this is the name of the application service enviroments that will be hosting the web app
 -	app_settings, this is the key valued pairs of application settings used by the application at runtime

 ## Usage